-The Organization recognized the HOME grant as temporarily restricted revenue in the period it incurred the eligible costs.
-A portion of the HOME grant, equal to costs incurred for the construction of the home plus a pro rata share of land and general infrastructure costs, was transferred to unrestricted net assets at the time of the sale of the home.
+The Organization recognized the HOME grant as revenue with donor restrictions in the period it incurred the eligible costs.
+A portion of the HOME grant, equal to costs incurred for the construction of the home plus a pro rata share of land and general infrastructure costs, was transferred to net assets without donor restrictions at the time of the sale of the home.
 All revenue related to the HOME grant award for the Prairie Green subdivision has been recognized prior to June 30, 2016.